matthias-reis/aithir.de/_content/storylines/the-bond.md

 of Rana 3 worked perfectly.
 The translator AI learned the new languages within a week.
 In the same week, the crew had already gathered a lot of geographical and sociological data.
-As soon as the translation matrix was ready for processing, the working teams augmented their observations with footage from the aliens.
+As soon as the translation matrix was ready for processing, the working teams augmented their observations with spoken footage from the aliens.

-MArtin had learned the name 'Kret' for the first time two weeks after the arrival.
+Martin had learned the name 'Kret' for the first time two weeks after the arrival.
 It was their name.
-That's how the aliens called themselves.
-The Kret.
+That's how the aliens called themselves - the Kret.
-It appeared to become an important milestone.
-Later on, Martin thought that it became the moment where they turned from an interesting phenomenon into his aliens, his life project.
+It became an important milestone.
+Later on, Martin thought that it was the moment where the Kret turned from an interesting phenomenon into his aliens, his life project.

 Martin was concentrated, meticulous and became more and more obsessed with the details the found out about the Kret.
 Within three more weeks, he and his team